team-wildfin/wildfin-mini/README.md

 ## 🔍 Step 6: Validate Feature and Label Integrity

-Checks for mismatches and logs stats; important when using SLURM.
+Checks for mismatches and logs stats; important when using SLURM, to check that all processes correctly finished.

 ```bash
 python data/validation/validate.py